chrisjohnson16/astra-streaming-demo/README.md

 1. Create a topic called `stocks-enriched` in your stocks namespace using the `pulsar-admin` CLI or the Astra Streaming UI.

 2. compile the code with the command `./mvnw clean install` from your GitHub project directory.

 3. Create a function in Astra Streaming using the the `Functions` tab of your streaming tenant in the UI.
 You can find the jar file in `<YOUR GITHUB PROJECT>/target`.
 The function should consume the `stocks-in` topic and publish to the `stocks-enriched` topic.
-Leave the advance configuration items set to the defaults.
+Leave the advanced configuration items set to the defaults.
 You can watch the startup of your function by clicking the name and scrolling to the bottom where the logs are displayed.

 4. Create a consumer with the `pulsar-client` CLI consuming the `stocks-enriched` topic.